Morgan ap Hywel

 Morgan ap Hywel (died c.
 1248) was Lord of Gwynllwg in Wales from about 1215 until his death in 1245, and for many years laid claim to the lordship of Caerleon, which had been seized by the Earl of Pembroke.
-For most of his life he was at peace with the English, at a time when there were periodic revolts by Welsh leaders against their rule.
+For most of his life he was at peace with the English, at a time when there were periodic revolts by Welsh leaders against English rule.
 He may have participated in a crusade between 1227 and 1231.